sensible-hq/sensible-docs/readme-sync/v0/monitor-and-qa/5000 - human-review.md

 Click the checkmark icon next to each field to mark it approved.
 When you're done editing field values and approving individual fields, click **Approve Extraction** or **Reject Extraction** to remove it from the extractions flagged for review.

+## Tracking review status

-Filter past extractions by review status using the following options:
+You can track review status for past extractions in one of the following ways:

+- **Sensible API/SDK**: If you enable human review for a document type, then set a [webhook](doc:api-tutorial-webhook) for each extraction request in the document type.
+Sensible pushes the extraction, including any manual corrections from the reviewer and the review status, to the specified webhook when a reviewer approves or rejects an extraction.
+You can also filter by extraction status by specifying the `review_statuses` parameter on the [List extractions](reference:list-extractions) endpoint.

-- in the **Extraction history** tab, use the **Review Status** criterion
+- **Sensible app**: Filter past extractions by review status.
+In the **Extraction history** tab, use the **Review Status** criterion.
-- in the Sensible API, use the [List extractions](reference:list-extractions) endpoint with the `review_statuses` parameter.